josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

     player.damage()
 ```

-As we're dealing with a custom type, if the body doesn't extend
+As we're dealing with a custom type, if the `body` doesn't extend
-PlayerController, the player variable will be set to null.
+`PlayerController`, the `player` variable will be set to `null`.
 We can use this to check if the body is the player or not.
 We will also
 get full autocompletion on the player variable thanks to that cast.

 > Note:
 >
-> The as keyword silently casts the variable to null in case of a type
+> The `as` keyword silently casts the variable to `null` in case of a type
 > mismatch at runtime, without an error/warning.
 While this may be convenient
 > in some cases, it can also lead to bugs.
-Use the as keyword only if this
+Use the `as` keyword only if this
 > behavior is intended.
-A safer alternative is to use the is keyword:
+A safer alternative is to use the `is` keyword:
 >
 > ::
 >